Pain Under Right Rib Cage: 12 Causes & Treatment

 A rib fracture describes a crack or full break in the rib bones caused by injuries from a car accident, fall from a height, contact sports or even repetitive movements.
 Patients with severe osteoporosis or bone cancer can also experience rib fractures from heavy coughing.

-What to do: The doctor will first order a chest x-ray to confirm the presence of a fracture.
+How to treat: The doctor will first order a chest x-ray to confirm the presence of a fracture.
 Broken ribs typically heal on their own in about 6 weeks, without any compresses or bandages.
 Pain management is essential during this time, and therefore the doctor may prescribe over-the-counter analgesics, like ibuprofen and naproxen, or stronger medications, like narcotics, if the pain is very severe.

 12. Pulmonary embolism